metaplex-foundation/developer-hub/src/pages/inscription/index.md

 ## Inscription Rank

 The Inscription Rank is a unique number of each inscription.
 This rank is stored in 32 Shards to prevent write locks when creating new inscriptions.
+This sharding allows for up to 32 Inscriptions to be minted in the same slot, preventing resource contention and making Inscription transactions much more likely to succeed.

 To find the `inscriptionRank` of your Inscription you need to fetch the `inscriptionMetadata` Account and read the `inscriptionRank` `bigint`: